 Don't get me wrong....I will not miss one single millisecond of any day trying to second guess the future but as her Momma, my heart is heavy at the implications of her early demise.

 I don't know what else to say except to ask you to please send positive energy and good vibes and prayers and Angels her way and to her boys and her husband and if you have any left over, I wouldn't mind if you send a few my way.
 And know that they are returned to you.

 *Look at her in the photo below....does she look sick ??
 We have heard that so often...."she looks so good...he looks so good....they must be better or cured."
 This is pretty much what cancer has looked like for her most of her years.
 It is so deceiving...this horrid disease.

 The Secrets she holds ...so well hidden in her photos

 She is there even as she fights comforting her Little Man

 Adversity will not get us down

-And she remained in the hospital through yesterday...only coming home because baby has surgery today and she had to be there.
+And she remained in the hospital a few days...only coming home because baby has surgery today and she had to be there.

-The next few weeks are filled with clinic appointments and adjusting to her new normal.
+The next few weeks were filled with clinic appointments and adjusting to her new normal.